-COMPLETE WITHDRAWAL = PAYBACK OF FEDERAL MONEY
+COMPLETE WITHDRAWAL = PAYBACK OF FEDERAL FUNDS

-REFUND POLICY: Federal Title IV funds (Pell, SEOG, Perkins, Federal Direct & PLUS Loans) and State grants (OTAG) that have been awarded will be processed through the Business Office as announced.
-When funds are disbursed to the student accounts, all tuition & fees, room & board and/or any other charges due to CASC will be deducted.
+REFUND POLICY: Federal Title IV funds (Pell, SEOG, Federal Direct & PLUS Loans) and State grants (OTAG) that have been awarded will be processed through the Business Office as announced.
+When funds are disbursed to the student accounts, all tuition & fees, books, room & board and/or any other charges due to CASC will be deducted.
 If the amount of aid awarded exceeds the total charges, the Business Office will issue a refund check to the student as announced.

 - Student must visit the Office of Admissions and fill out the “Complete Withdrawal Form” and visit the offices for counseling and instruction as follows.